umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/backoffice/settings-dashboards.md

 # Settings Dashboards

 The **Settings** section of the Umbraco backoffice has its own set of default dashboards.
-In this article, you can get an overview of each dashboard avaiable in the **Settings** section:
+In this article, you can get an overview of each dashboard available in the **Settings** section:

 <details>